Screencaps

 Al is appearing before a Senate committee to convince them to renew the Project's $2.4 billion annual budget.
 Reading over the report, the members of the committee are incredulous towards Al's assertion that the project has mysteriously been taken over by God, who is using Sam to "put things right that once went wrong".
 Furthermore, without proof that the time travel experiment ever actually happened or that Sam's accomplishments carry any global or historical significance, the senators conclude that they cannot justify renewed funding of the project.
 Al contests that if their funding is cut, Sam will be trapped alone in the past.
 The committee chairman, Senator Weitzman (played by Warren Frost) mockingly suggests that Sam will not be alone, as he will have God to watch over him.

 Al goes to visit Sam, who is a fireman in the year 1957, in the midst of rescuing a little old lady's cat from a tree.
 After Sam dives for the cat and falls to the ground, the cat lands on him and safely jumps into the grateful arms of its owner.
 Having accomplished his simple mission, Sam leaps once more.
-This time, he leaps into Tom McBride, a New York cop, who is riding the Honeymoon Express train with his newlywed, Diane (played by Alice Adair).
-When Dianne discovers that he brought her law books along for the trip, she thanks him for supporting her goal to pass the Bar exam.
-Uncomfortable at the prospect of making love to a complete stranger, Sam suggests that Dianne do some study while he wanders off to speak with Al.
+This time, he leaps into Tom Macbride, a New York cop, who is riding the Honeymoon Express train with his newlywed, Diane (played by Alice Adair).
+When Diane discovers that he brought her law books along for the trip, she thanks him for supporting her goal to pass the Bar exam.
+Uncomfortable at the prospect of making love to a complete stranger, Sam suggests that Diane do some study while he wanders off to speak with Al.

 Al tells Sam that he has the opportunity to affect an event of global proportions without mentioning his appearance with the Senate committee.
 The U-2 spy plane flying over Russia by Gary Powers will be shot down in two days.
 The event contributed to the breakdown of U.S-Soviet relations and extended the Cold War for decades.
-Al tells Sam that Dianne's father is an influential U.S Senator, who is also one of President Eisenhower's golfing partners.
-If Sam can get Dianne to contact her father and convince the President to call off the mission, Sam will have stopped the event from happening.
+Al tells Sam that Diane's father is an influential U.S Senator, who is also one of President Eisenhower's golfing partners.
+If Sam can get Diane to contact her father and convince the President to call off the mission, Sam will have stopped the event from happening.
 Sam is confused, as none of his prior leaps have ever required him to affect a major historical event.
 He wants to know what Ziggy says about his mission.
-According to Ziggy, Sam must simply help Dianne pass her Bar exam.
+According to Ziggy, Sam must simply help Diane pass her Bar exam.

 Meanwhile, Al convinces the Senate committee to delay their ruling until after the weekend.
 He declares that Sam is in the midst of preventing the U-2 event from taking place, thus proving to the Committee that Sam has traveled in time and that his mission carries global and historical significance.

-Sam and Dianne are enjoying champagne in the dining cart.
-Dianne sees a man sipping champagne and becomes paranoid that it is one of Roget's bodyguards (which turns out to be true).
+Sam and Diane are enjoying champagne in the dining cart.
+Diane sees a man sipping champagne and becomes paranoid that it is one of Roget's bodyguards (which turns out to be true).
 Al shows up, and Sam excuses himself to go and talk with him.
-Sam is annoyed with Al because Dianne was nearly abducted by her ex-husband, which Al failed to warn him about.
+Sam is annoyed with Al because Diane was nearly abducted by her ex-husband, which Al failed to warn him about.
 Al confesses that the project has been forced to make cuts in the research unit.
 He also tells Sam it is important to prevent the U-2 event, but Sam contests that he has more important things to worry about.

-Sam returns to the carriage where Dianne wants to make love.
+Sam returns to the carriage where Diane wants to make love.
 Sam tries to get out of it by telling her he is not Tom MacBride, but a quantum physicist named Sam Beckett.
-Dianne assumes he is simply having fun and goes along with it.
+Diane assumes he is simply having fun and goes along with it.
 However, she becomes startled when she sees Roget through the window, preparing to re-board the train.
 Sam sets off to confront him.
 As he walks down the hall, Roget's bodyguard deliberately bumps into Sam and snatches his gun from him.

 Sam finds Roget seated in the dining cart.
-Roget says he still loves Dianne, and that her vow to "honor and obey" him requires her to stay with him.
+Roget says he still loves Diane, and that her vow to "honor and obey" him requires her to stay with him.
 Sam says she changed her mind.
 Roget says Sam is foolish for defying him, as he killed his mother for betraying the members of the French resistance, and has no qualms about killing him too.
 Al arrives to confirm that Roget did murder Tom MacBride and urges Sam to kill him first.
 However, Sam realizes his gun is missing and leaves the table.

 Al advises Sam to have the conductor radio the police as Roget is wanted for murdering his psychiatrist.
 However, he also urges Sam about the importance of preventing the U-2 mission.
 When Sam refuses, knowing that isn't what he is there to do, he finally reveals that the Committee is threatening to cut off the project's funding unless Sam can stop the mission and prove he's gone back in time.
 Sam realizes that if the project is shut down, Al won't be able to contact him anymore, and Al confirms that this may be their last conversation.
 Sam tells Al he cannot go on without him, but Al assures him that he'll manage no matter what happens.
-After saying goodbye for possibly the last time, Sam returns to the carriage to ask Dianne to contact her father.
+After saying goodbye for possibly the last time, Sam returns to the carriage to ask Diane to contact her father.
 She cannot do so, as he is on a fishing trip and can't be reached by any means.

 The train conductor attempts to radio the police until Roget's bodyguard knocks him out.
-Both Roget and the bodyguard appear outside Sam and Dianne's carriage.
-Sam pulls the emergency cord to stop the train and hides Dianne in the overhead luggage compartment.
+Both Roget and the bodyguard appear outside Sam and Diane's carriage.
+Sam pulls the emergency cord to stop the train and hides Diane in the overhead luggage compartment.
 Sam jumps out the window to lure Roget and the bodyguard off the train.
 As they split up, Sam tackles Roget and manages to steal his knife.
 Roget's coat becomes trapped underneath the train, and Sam escapes.
 He jumps back on the train and tells the driver to restart the train.
 Roget's bodyguard attempts to board the moving train until he slips and falls under the train to his death.
 Roget, however, manages to climb back on the train.

 Source